Service

 Let us give thanks to the Lord our God.
 It is right to give thanks and praise.

-Holy, holy, holy Lord,
+We sing Holy, holy, holy Lord,

-God of power and might,
+God of power and God of might:

-Hosanna, hosanna, hosanna in the highest.
+Hosanna, hosanna, hosanna in the highest heavens.
+Hosanna, hosanna, hosanna in the highest heavens.

-Blessed is he who comes in the name of the Lord.
+who comes in the name of the Lord.
+Hosanna…

 We praise and bless you, loving Father, through Jesus Christ, our Lord; and as we obey his command, send your Holy Spirit, that broken bread and wine outpoured may be for us the body and blood of your dear Son.